omarabdulla/Omarstodolist/README.md

 ## Author
 Omar Abdulla
 ## Acknowledgments
-1. Clear instructions on how to build the code from thirdfort
-2. Github for examples of API code to use for inspiration
+1. Github users for examples of API code to use for guidance and inspiration